ledjmarc/listen.moe-streaming-bot/README.md

 - `~~nowplaying`, `~~playing`, `~~np`
   Gets the currently playing song and artist.
 If the song was requested by someone, also gives their name and a link to their profile on forum.listen.moe.

+- `~~help`
+  Shows a real basic usage help which is the same one that appears the first time the bot joins a guild.

 - `~~ignore`
   Ignores commands in the current channel.
 Admin commands are exempt from the ignore.